The 5 W’s of Fractional Ownership

 and about properties available for sale as fractional ownerships

-As of January 2012, I did not find any lender who would loan for a fraction.
+Actually, I did not find any lender who would loan for a fraction.

 The only solution would be to either have the Seller financing it or buying it cash.